 Several studies have suggested that therapeutic cancer vaccines may be most effective when given in combination with other forms of cancer therapy.
 In addition, they may even increase the effectiveness of the other treatments.
-There is also evidence that when patients have a large amount of disease, the immune system may become overwhelmed.
-Therefore, surgical removal of the tumor before administration of a cancer vaccine may make it easier for the immune system to develop an effective response.
+There is also some evidence indicating that surgical removal of the tumor before administration of a cancer vaccine may make it easier for the immune system to develop an effective response.
+What side effects of therapeutic cancer vaccines have been seen in clinical trials?